danielkunin/Deeplearning-Visualizations/article/optimization.md

 {% include article/optimization/landscape.html %}

 The choice of optimizer influences both the speed of convergence and whether it occurs.
 Several alternatives to the classic gradient descent algorithms have been developed in the past few years and are listed in the table below.
-(Notation: dW = \frac{\partial \mathcal{L}}{\partial W}dW=∂W∂L​)
+(Notation: $dW = \frac{\partial \mathcal{L}}{\partial W}$)

 Adaptive optimization methods such as Adam or RMSprop perform well in the initial portion of training, but they have been found to generalize poorly at later stages  compared to Stochastic Gradient Descent.
 In Improving Generalization Performance by Switching from Adam to SGD, Keskar et al. investigate a hybrid strategy that begins training with an adaptive method and switches to SGD.